 The Retreat at Blue Lagoon, Iceland

 It’s tough to imagine a suite more unique than one built right into centuries-old lava, with floor-to-ceiling windows, that is also surrounded by the mystical geothermal waters of Iceland’s famed Blue Lagoon.
-Stays at the brand-new (as of April 1) resort start at $1,432/night and include access to a transportive underground spa, upscale dining at Moss Restaurant, daily yoga and Northern Lights viewing tours.
+Stays at this resort start at $1,432/night and include access to a transportive underground spa, upscale dining at Moss Restaurant, daily yoga and Northern Lights viewing tours.

 Royal Mansour, Morocco